• Skip to primary navigation

 You can boil extra sweet potatoes to use during the week.

-• After they have cooled, wrap them in a kitchen towel then place them in a freezer bag and keep them in your fridge for up to a week.
+• After they have cooled, wrap them in a kitchen towel, then place them in a freezer bag and keep them in your fridge for up to a week.

-• You can choose to freeze your sweet potatoes, in this case, peel them, and cut them into pieces before freezing them.
+• You can choose to freeze your sweet potatoes.
+In this case, peel them and cut them into pieces before freezing them.

 Till next, take care and enjoy the presence of those who love you.

-From a distance, love you, Githu.
+From a distance, my love to you, Githu.

 Pieces of 3 varieties of sweet potatoes